YeshwantBhat/GettingCleaningData/README.md

 ###    Assumption :-
- The input files are assumed to be in the working directory.
+ The input files are assumed to be in the working directory and the files unzipped.
+ So if the working directory is A then the files are assumed to be in the following directory

+ A/UCI HAR Dataset

 ###    Description of the input files :-